runtimeverification/haskell-backend/design-decisions/2020-05-02-function-rules.md

 ```

 which is **not** equivalent to the first interpretation.
-Specificalyl, the first interpretation is satisfied if and only if
+Specifically, the first interpretation is satisfied if and only if
 `fun(A) = C ∧ fun(B) = C`,
 but the second interpretation can be satisfied if
 `fun(A) = C ∧ fun(B) = \bottom`